 Located in the Johns Hopkins Bloomberg School of Public Health, Shannon Drive facility, JHBR Genetics laboratory opened in the fall of 2009 as an expansion of the sample-processing and storage services.
-JHBR provides high-quality and high-throughput DNA and RNA isolation services for biological specimens, processing an average of 8,000 specimens a year for various research studies.
-Most of the specimens being processed are WBC pellets, saliva and buccal swabs, however DNA and RNA can be isolated from buffy coat, whole blood, tissue and Guthrie cards.
+JHBR provides high-quality and high-throughput DNA isolation services for biological specimens, processing an average of 8,000 specimens a year for various research studies.
+The core is capable of processing DNA from a number of sample types including: WBC pellets, saliva, buccal swabs, buffy coat, whole blood, tissue and Guthrie cards.
 Following isolation, the specimens are stored in the repository or returned to the investigator for downstream analysis.

 Sample Concentration: Due to the nature of nucleic acid isolation, there is often a need to concentrate specimens in order to reach the necessary level for analysis.
 Methods such as alcohol precipitation can often result in sample loss and degradation.
 To achieve a quality concentration, the Eppendorf Concentrator Plus ultra-centrifuge is used.
 This system combines centrifugation, temperature control and low pressure to create a sample-safe environment for rapid evaporation.